Homer-Conferencing/Homer-Conferencing/README.md

 For the demonstration of processes on the desktop it would be interesting to be able to either record or to stream via network a live video of the activities on the desktop.
 For both applications, the needed functions are provided by the software.
 For example, Homer can be used for recording a screencast or for presenting software processes via a live broadcast of the desktop picture.
 Like other video sources, the desktop picture can also be used during a video conference and therefore being showed to all participants for discussing in real-time.
 However, a non wished observation or control of the local desktop by a remote station are not possible.

 ## Minimum system requirements
-* An SSE3 capable CPU (4 cpu cores recommended for high quality streaming)
+* 32/64 bit processor with 2 Ghz (4 cores with 3 Ghz are recommended for high qualitative video streaming), the OS X version can only be used on 64 bit prozessors
-* Windows users: Windows XP SP3 (Windows 7 recommended)
+* for Windows: Windows XP SP3 (Windows 7 recommended)
-* Linux users: Linux with kernel 2.6 (kernel >= 3.1 recommended)
+* for Linux: Linux kernel 2.6 (Linuxkernel >= 3.1 recommended)
-* Mac users: OS X Snow Leopard (OS X Lion recommended)
+* for Mac Hardware: OS X Snow Leopard (OS X Lion recommended)

 # The project